perlindgren/syncrim/README.md

   - `Clock` for progressing state.
   - `UnClock` for reverting state.
   - `Reset` to set initial state.
-  - `Play` to enter continuous clocking moe.
+  - `Play` to enter continuous clocking mode (lacks backing implementation).
   - `Pause` to exit continuous clocking mode.

   Notice, the system is initially in `Reset`.
 (Continuous mode not yet implemented.)

 - Menu and keyboard shortcuts (backing functionality mostly unimplemented.)

 - Limited set of commodity components:

-  - `Add` a two input adder
+  - `Add` a two input adder with a overflow flag output.

   - `Mux` a generic multiplexer, with a select 0..N-1, and N input signals.